Code-Institute-Submissions/JessMair-Hand_Me_My_Bag_JanResub/README.md

 [wireframe3](media/wireframe3.jpg)

-I made some tweaks along the way but was able to implement most of what I had planned out originally.
+I made some changes towards the end in the interest of a blog that looks cleaner.
+I removed the hero image and instead opted to enlarge the blog title with the tagline in it's place and have the navbar sit directly below.
+This hange was mirrored throughout all the pages of the site.
+The rest of the design has remained consistent with what was orginally planned.

 # Surface Plane
 ## Design Tools / Colour Palette